 The national languages are Tetum and Portuguese.
-Indonesian is widely spoken and many locals speak also English.
+Indonesian is also spoken as a working language and many more locals are speaking English.

 The currency used is USD.

-The Indonesian occupation ended in 1975, when an overwhelmingly majority of the population voted for independence in 1999 on a Referendum done under the auspices of the United Nations.
+The Indonesian occupation ended in 1999, when an overwhelmingly majority of the population voted for independence in a Referendum done under the auspices of the United Nations.

 Over the next four weeks, more than 90% of the entire country’s infrastructure was burned and destroyed...

-Ten years on, the new nation of Timor Leste continues to rebuild from the ashes, enjoying the much deserved peace and prosperity.
+Two decades on, a still young nation of Timor Leste continues to rebuild from the ashes, facing many challenges, though now enjoying the much deserved peace and prosperity.

 East Timor is a relatively small island nation yet full of surprises.
 "A great deal in a small package".

-Its terrain changes from majestic mountain ranges, the highest peak being Mt Ramelau at 2963 meters above sea level, to grassy plains, tropical rainforests, swamps, white and black sand beaches and pristine coral reefs all within a few hours drive....
+Its terrain changes from majestic mountain ranges, the highest peak being Mt Ramelau aka Tatamailau at 2963 meters above sea level, to grassy plains, tropical rainforests, swamps, white and black sand beaches and pristine coral reefs, all within a few hours drive and boat ride...

-Dili, the capital, and other major towns are safe, laid back and still display much of the Old Portuguese architecture and monuments.
+Dili, the capital city is buzzy, other major towns are safe, laid back and still display much of the old Portuguese architecture and monuments.

 The country is fast developing and becoming an attractive place for many Investors, and increasingly a safe and friendly Eco Tourism destination for visitors to experience it's still genuine people and pristine environment.